Robust Random Graph Matching in Dense Graphs via an Approximate Message Passing Type Algorithm: Introduction

 \begin{defn}[Corrupted correlated weighted random graphs]{ } We define two weighted random graphs, represented by their adjacency matrices $(A',B')$, as a pair of $\epsilon$-corrupted correlated weighted random graphs if there exists a pair of correlated weighted random graphs $(A,B)$ with correlation $\rho$ such that $(A',B')=(A+E,B+F)$.
-Here $E,F$ are arbitrary symmetric matrices supported on an (unknown) $\epsilon n * \epsilon n$ principle minor of $A,B$, respectively (we allow $E$ and $F$ to depend on $A$ and $B$). \end{defn}
+Here $E,F$ are arbitrary symmetric matrices supported on an (unknown) $\epsilon n * \epsilon n$ principal minor of $A,B$, respectively (note that we allow $E$ and $F$ to depend on $A$ and $B$, and the supports of $E$ and $F$ are not necessarily the same). \end{defn}

 In this paper we will focus on corrupted correlated Gaussian Wigner model, in which the observations are two $n*n$ matrices $(A',B')$ such that there exists a pair of correlated Gaussian Wigner matrices $(A,B)$ with correlation $\rho$ satisfying $(A',B')=(A+E,B+F)$.
 Our main result can be summarized as follows: